rsa17826/vex-plus-plus/readme.md

     - **color**
     - **path**: a string of points separated by commas each being an x, then y, that are used to make the path.
     - **endMode**: what will happen when the block reaches the end of the path.
-      - stop: the block will stop being moved by the path.
+      - **stop**: the block will stop being moved by the path.
-      - restart: the block will continue to be moved along the path restarting from the start of the path.
+      - **restart**: the block will continue to be moved along the path restarting from the start of the path.
-      - back: the block will go back to the start backwards along the path then continue going forward after reaching the start again.
+      - **back**: the block will go back to the start backwards along the path then continue going forward after reaching the start again.

 - **basic**: has solid collision